+Here, $\jf{g}_{\mu\nu}$ denotes the metric in the Jordan frame.
+As most of the inflationary predictions are derived in the Einstein frame, in this section, we will be using the convenient convention that quantities in the Jordan frame have a ``bar'' whereas quantities in the Einstein frame are left untagged.
+Notice that this differs from the convention we have used for the theoretical motivations presented in \sectionc{sec:si}.

-At this stage, however, a comment is in order about reheating in the case where the inflaton field is the Higgs field (these remarks do not apply to the supergravity realization of the model).
-As explained above, all the previous considerations are derived in the Einstein frame.
-In this frame, matter is not universally coupled to the metric tensor and, therefore, it is compulsory to re-consider the parametrization presented in \sectionc{subsec:reheating}.
-In the Einstein frame, the matter action is given by $\Sm [\psi, A^2(\phi)g_{\mu \nu}]$, where $\psi $ denotes some generic matter field and $g_{\mu \nu}\equiv F(h)\bar{g}_{\mu \nu}$ with $A\equiv F^{-1/2}$, see \Refc{EspositoFarese:2000ij} (quantities in the Jordan frame are denoted with a bar).
-In the Jordan frame, the energy density of a (conserved) fluid with a constant equation of state $w=\bar{p}/\bar{\rho}$ scales as $\bar{\rho}\propto \bar{a}^{-3(1+w)}$ while, in the Einstein frame, $\rho \propto A^4 \bar{\rho}\propto A^{1-3w}a^{-3(1+w)}$ since the scale factors in the two frames are related by $\bar{a}=A a$.
+In the Jordan frame, the energy density of a (conserved) fluid with a constant equation of state $w=\jf{p}/\jf{\rho}$ scales as $\jf{\rho}\propto \jf{a}^{-3(1+w)}$ while, in the Einstein frame, $\rho \propto A^4 \jf{\rho}\propto A^{1-3w}a^{-3(1+w)}$ since the scale factors in the two frames are related by $\jf{a}=A a$.
 As explained in \Refc{Martin:2010kz} and briefly reviewed in \sectionc{subsec:reheating}, the dependence of the observational predictions on reheating originates from the gradient term $k/\calH$ present in the Mukhanov-Sasaki variable equation of motion.
 In order to evaluate concretely this term, one must relate the comoving wave-number $k$ during inflation with physical scales measured now.
-Clearly, this depends on the whole history of the Universe and, therefore, explains why the final result depends on the reheating duration.
+Clearly, this depends on the whole history of the universe and, therefore, explains why the final result depends on the reheating duration.
 In the Einstein frame, one can show that the gradient term takes the standard form, namely

 with